 The Graduate Certificate in University Leadership and Management (GCULM) is run in partnership between the School of Management and Marketing and the Division of Human Resources (Workplace Relations, Culture and Capability).
-The course is suitable for leaders and managers who have the opportunity to manage people, programs or projects.
+The course is suitable for leaders and managers (Level 6 and above) who have the opportunity to manage people, programs or projects.
 Entry into the course will be by a competitive selection process, places are limited (20 places).
 Applicants are asked to demonstrate their suitability and ability to complete the program in the application process.

 The course is comprised of 4 subjects undertaken over a two (2) year period.

 This subject examines leadership and leadership practice within the context of higher education and in alignment with the university's strategic mission.
 The subject explores various conceptualisations of management and leadership.
 Participants are encouraged to reframe their current understanding of leading and managing at CSU.
 Participants will explore various representations and theories of leadership to articulate their own leadership values and philosophy.
 This work-focussed subject aims to build self-awareness and reflective practitioners.
 Leadership is conceptualised not as something held by an individual but as a set of social practices that arises from relationships and conditions of work.

 This subject examines and builds an understanding and appreciation of contemporary governance theory and practice within the Australian and higher education context.
 The subject also explores the roles and responsibilities of university governance mechanisms.
 Particular attention is given to the participant's leadership role in university governance and the implications for ethical and financially sustainable practice within a highly politicised tertiary environment.